 Any time somebody is injured in a car accident or any personal injury case has to explain things away and backtrack; it goes back to the whole credibility issue.
 So, giving a statement to the other insurance company, you don't have any duty to do it and there's never anything good that comes out of it.
 So, that's how it works out on the liability issue.
 On the damages issue or the injury issue, it usually works out something like this; it never works out for their benefit.
 Say they went to the hospital and they had like a broken wrist, but they also injured their back but when they go to the hospital because the wrist was what was broken, all the doctor's focus is on the wrist.
 They cast the wrist, they give pain medication for the wrist, and the client is focused on the wrist.
 So, what happens is a few days after the accident, the adjuster calls up and says, “Well, can you tell me about your injuries?
 I want to make sure that your bills get paid”, and so, the client is worried about her wrist.

-Nothing Good Ever Comes of Providing Statements to the Adverse Insurance Company
+Nothing Good Ever Comes out of giving the Adverse Insurance Company a Statement

 So, then she says, “Well, I hurt my wrist”, and she's taking pain medications and she's thinking about her wrist, she's not really thinking about her lower back.
 This is actually transcribed into some type of transcript.
 So, then, three weeks later or four weeks later, her back starts to hurt, she goes and gets treatment because the pain meds have worn off from the wrist, the wrist is healed up in six to eight weeks and the person ends up going and having back surgery because they got a huge herniated disk and a pinched nerve and now, the insurance company takes the position, “Hey, you never told us anything about a back injury.
 What you're doing is exaggerating.
 You're lying.
 Come on, if your back was hurting, you wouldn't have known it 3 days after the accident or 4 days after the accident”, so there's nothing that's really good that ever comes when the adverse insurance company wants to take your statement.
 It's not going to get a case settled quickly, it is not going to help you, and it's only going to hurt you.